 These are popular causes of an unfavorable FOSV:

-- If the budget includes the provision of business expansion, but the management did not actually carry the business expansion.
+- If the budget includes the provision of business expansion, but the management did not actually carry out the business expansion.
 This may result in unfavorable FOSV.

 - Any surprise rise in the fixed overhead expenses may also result in an unfavorable FOSV.
 For instance, insurance company increases premium because of new tax rules.